eniac/paella/sosp23_artifact/README.md

 If you are using the machine we provided, there is a copy of this directory in the home directory.

+Note that you should verify, e.g., using the `who` or `ps -ef` commands, that other evaluators are not using the machine at the same time or the performance results will include outside contention.

+Also note that the machine we provide---while free and publically accessible thanks to the NSF---uses an older GPU model than the one used in our evaluation, which limits features and affects the absolute values of the evaluation but not the trends.

 ## Setup

 Please refer to the [instructions](setup/README.md) in the `setup/` directory to setup the environment.

-*Note that you should skip this part if you are using the machine we provided, as it already has the environment set up.*
+*Skip this part if you are using the machine we provided, as it already has the environment set up.*

 ## Serving a mix of 8 models (fig. 11)